 You can find out further information regarding Fair Go Rates System here.

 We also collect a waste charge to cover the cost of collecting and disposing of your garbage, recycling and organic waste.
-The amount charged depends on the size of your bin and whether you live in a urban or rural area.
+The amount charged depends on the size of your bin and whether you live in an urban or rural area.

 Waste type |